stackbuilders/tutorials/tutorials/haskell/mustache-templates/tutorial.md

-Given that the template files are stored in `data/` directory, the following code will produce a `Template` with both of them stored in the cache (so we can use one from another, like we indend to do):
+Given that the template files are stored in `data/` directory, the following code will produce a `Template` with both of them stored in the cache (so we can use one from another, like we intend to do):

 ```haskell
 main :: IO ()